triton-inference-server/server/docs/model_configuration.rst

 TensorRT Optimization
 ^^^^^^^^^^^^^^^^^^^^^

-The TensorRT optimization is an especially powerful optimization that can be enabled for TensorFlow and ONNX models.
-When enabled for a model, TensorRT optimization will be applied to the model at load time or when it first receives inference requests.
-TensorRT optimizations include specializing and fusing model layers, and using reduced precision (for example 16-bit floating-point) to provide significant throughput and latency improvements.
+TensorRT has existing integrations into the frameworks for :ref:`TensorFlow <section-opt-tensorflow-tensorrt>` and :ref:`ONNX Runtime <section-opt-onnx-tensorrt>` that can be easily enabled via Triton model configuration changes.
+When enabled, TensorRT optimizations will be applied to the TensorFlow or ONNX model at load time or when the model first receives inference requests.
+TensorRT optimizations include specializing and fusing model layers, and using reduced precision (for example, 16-bit floating-point) to provide significant throughput and latency improvements.
+These TensorRT optimizations occur inside the existing TensorFlow or ONNX models, transparent to the user.

 .. _section-model-warm-up: